weiguoPian/AV-CIL_ICCV2023/README.md

 ### VGGSound100

 The original VGGSound dataset can be downloaded through [link](https://www.robots.ox.ac.uk/~vgg/data/vggsound/).
-After downloading the VGGSound dataset, please apply our provided video id list ([here](./data/VGGSound_100/)) to extract the Kinetics-Sounds dataset used in our experiments.
+After downloading the VGGSound dataset, please apply our provided video id list ([here](./data/VGGSound_100/)) to extract the VGGSound100 dataset used in our experiments.

 Please put the downloaded videos in [./raw_data/VGGSound/videos/](./raw_data/VGGSound/videos/).